bhrutledge/exploring-venv/slides.md

 - Much shorter, even with installed packages!

 ---
-layout: true

-## Where should virtual environments live?

----
 name: where
+template: default

+## Where do they live?

 It depends on the project, and your preferences...

 ---
+template: where

 `~/Code/project/`